Shaptic/Cicada/docs/api.rst

    :rtype:  (:py:class:`~swarmnode.SwarmPeer`, bytes, bool)
    :return: the source peer that the message came from, the data message we received, and whether or not there are more messages pending

+.. topic:: Developer Note

+   This actually returns :py:class:`~chordlib.remotenode.RemoteNode` instance rather than a :py:class:`~swarmnode.SwarmPeer`, currently, because I haven't finished implementing that yet.

 NAT Traversal Methods
 ---------------------
+See the :ref:`nat-tutorial` tutorial for examples.

 .. py:module:: traversal
 .. py:class:: PortMapping(port[, protocol="tcp"])